George Nathan: Spanish Civil War

 In January 1937, the British Battalion of the XV International Brigade was founded, training at Madrigueras.
 However, problems emerged when some Irish members were unhappy about being referred to as part of a "British Battalion" (the Communist name of the Saklatvala Battalion had not caught on and the Spanish referred to them even more offensively as "el batallón inglés").
 Irish volunteers from the Republican Congress also found out that they were subordinated to two former members of the Auxiliary Division from the Anglo-Irish War; Nathan and Wilfred Macartney.
-The tension was such that Nathan had to explain to Frank Ryan and the Irish that he had indeed served the Auxiliaries in County Limerick, but that as a Jew he was a genuine anti-fascist and that "we are Socialists together now".
-Joe Monks claims that, "the meeting responded to the spirit of his speech and clapped him".
+The tension was such that Nathan, confronted, said to Frank Ryan and the other Irishmen that he had indeed served the Auxiliaries in County Limerick."If you want to shoot me for what happened in Ireland, all right, but I was under orders."Nathan denied being a fascist, saying he had come to Spain to fight fascism and that "we are Socialists together now."
+Joe Monks claims that, "the meeting responded to the spirit of his speech and clapped him."
 Nevertheless, later that month the Irish volunteers voted 26 for and 11 against the motion to instead join the American Lincoln Battalion as the Connolly Column.

 Nathan's purported homosexuality did not go down well with the Communist International representatives (being then defined in official Marxist–Leninist terminology as a "fascist perversion") and though he professed a vague allegiance to socialism, he was not a hardcore Marxist–Leninist and had not been a member of the Communist Party of Great Britain before arriving in Spain.
 However, he proved to be generally popular among the rank and file of the International Brigades, according to the likes of Jason Gurney and Fred Copeman.
 Aside from this, as a man with proven military experience, he was an asset at a time when the British volunteers consisted mostly of people with little prior training.

 According to Copeman, Nathan performed well during the Battle of Jarama in February, one of the most heated contests of the Spanish Civil War.
 Particularly on the third day, he is claimed to have been the most capable officer of the XV International Brigade.
 During this battle, the Brigade lost more than half of their men; 375 out of 600 died; including Christopher Caudwell.
 Nathan finally came unstuck at the Battle of Brunete where he was killed as a result of bomb fragments from a Junkers Ju 88 aerial bombardment and died on the 17 July 1937.
 Romantic myth claims he was "buried under olive trees close to the River Guadarrama," but he was actually buried in the village cemetery of Torrelodones, which was along the way on an evacuation route for the combat wounded and dead from Brunete to Madrid.